FEMA Major Disaster Declaration – Nevada Severe Winter Storms, Flooding, Landslides, and Mudslides

 FEMA Alert

-FEMA has issued a Major Disaster Declaration for the state of Mississippi to supplement state, tribal and local recovery efforts in areas affected by severe storm, straight-line winds, and tornadoes from March 24-25, 2023.
+FEMA has issued a Major Disaster Declaration for the state of Nevada to supplement state, tribal and local recovery efforts in areas affected by severe winter storms, flooding, landslides, and mudslides from March 8 – March 19, 2023.
 The following areas have been approved for assistance:

 Public Assistance: